thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendfrom.md

 - n: "From Account"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The name of the account from which the bitcoins should be spent.
+  d: "The name of the account from which the dash should be spent.
 Use an empty string (\"\") for the default account"

 {% enditemplate %}